 To choose the good criteria of evaluation according to the fixed objectives and the size of the company is essential.
 In general, the objectives of the Contact Center must be aligned with those of the company and combine three components: productivity, management and human relations, (and obviously the quality perceived by the customers).

 Therefore, it is important to promote the following KPIs :

-Rate of employees in contact with the public
+Rate of employee in contact with the public